Cahuachi: Religion and ideology

 Cahuachi's primary application as a ceremonial center actually still leaves a lot to be discovered about the specifics of its religion and ideology.
 Cahuachi itself has mainly temples of varying sizes as its main architecture, where various religious practices and rituals took place, and was also used as a place to bury the dead and is surrounded by cemeteries.
 Cahuachi was obviously geographically sacred to the Nasca 3 people, it is just that it is unknown exactly why that is.
 Some things can be inferred upon, however, as in the case of the Room of the Posts, one of the most well-known constructions at Cahuachi.
-The room is characterized by well-made adobe walls that even happened to be painted with images pertaining to ceremonial uses such as Nasca panpipes, and rayed faces (Silverman 1988: 417).
+The room is characterized by well-made adobe walls that even happened to be painted with images pertaining to ceremonial uses such as Nasca panpipes, and rayed faces.
 The fact that the walls were painted at all is significant in itself because, except for the endless amount of painted pottery at the site, there is not much for examples of other mediums of painting there.
 The Room of the Posts contained niches and circular depressions filled with offertory goods like caches and pottery filled with corn, spondylus shells, or huarango pods, as well as such items as blue-painted ají peppers, gourd rattles, portable looms, and painted fineware.

 Finally, inside the room there are huarango positioned upright all over the room.
 Some are aligned in certain directions, all of different heights, one group has three rows of three all standing together near the western wall, one is even carved into a face playing a flute.
 Besides the architectural features, there is not much to learn just from the presence of the posts, but the cultural features associated with the huarango plant in the Río Grande de Nazca region is significant.
-The huarango plant is native to and grown in this region and has symbolic ancestral meaning, associated with the tree of life and one's roots, still held to this day.
-By looking at cultural beliefs in this area today, some interpreters have inferred that the room had ancestral and genealogical significance.
-As far as altars go, in the center of the room is a very low, clay square platform, and in the middle of which is a round depression.
+The huarango plant is a shrubby legume native to and grown in this region; it has symbolic ancestral meaning associated with the tree of life and a person's spiritual roots, still held to this day.
+By looking at cultural beliefs in the region today, some interpreters have inferred that the room had ancestral and genealogical significance.
+As far as altars go, in the center of the room is a very low, square clay platform, in the middle of which is a round depression.
 Textile production was one of the few craft specializations that went on at Cahuachi on a regular basis.
-These fancy textile remains were most likely used as Nasca funerary shrouds or for presumably elite/priestly attire.
+These fancy textile remains were most likely used as Nasca funerary shrouds or for presumably elite or priestly attire.